Satō–Kishi–Abe family: Nobuo Kishi

-Nobuo Kishi sat in the House of Representatives from 2012 to 2023 representing Yamaguchi's 2nd District as a member of the Liberal Democratic Party.
-From September 2020 to August 2022 he served as the Minister of Defense.
+Nobuo Kishi sat in the House of Representatives from 2012 to 2023, representing Yamaguchi's 2nd District as a member of the Liberal Democratic Party.
+From September 2020 to August 2022, he served as the Minister of Defense.
 He is the younger brother of Shinzo Abe.
 Shortly after his birth, he was adopted by his maternal uncle, Seibu Oil chairman Nobukazu Kishi, who could not have children of his own.
-He did not know about his actual parentage or his relationship with Shintaro Abe's other sons Hironobu Shinzo until he was preparing to enter university.
+He did not know about his actual parentage or his relationship with Shintaro Abe's other sons, Hironobu and Shinzo, until he was preparing to enter university.

 Kishi spent the first decade of his life living in Tokyo with his grandfather, former prime minister Nobusuke Kishi.
 He graduated from the Faculty of Economics at Keio University in 1981 and joined Sumitomo Corporation, where he worked until 2002.
 His postings included the United States, Vietnam, and Australia.

 With his brother Abe's backing, Kishi was elected to the House of Councillors in 2004, representing Yamaguchi Prefecture.
 He became known as a specialist in security issues.
-He has served as Parliamentary Secretary for Defense (Fukuda and Aso Cabinet), Vice Chairman, LDP Diet Affairs Committee in the House of Councillors, Vice Chairman, Party Organization and Campaign Headquarters of LDP, chairman, Special Committee on Okinawa and Northern Problems.
+He has served as Parliamentary Secretary for Defense (Fukuda and Aso Cabinet), Vice Chairman of the LDP Diet Affairs Committee in the House of Councillors, Vice Chairman of the Party Organization and Campaign Headquarters of LDP, and Chairman of the Special Committee on Okinawa and Northern Problems.

 Kishi was elected to the House of Representatives in the 2012 Japanese general election after resigning from his House of Councillors seat.
-He re-took a seat in Yamaguchi Prefecture that had previously belonged to his grandfather Nobusuke Kishi and great-uncle Eisaku Sato, but that had been lost to the Democratic Party of Japan in the 2009 Japanese general election.
+He retook a seat in Yamaguchi Prefecture that had previously belonged to his grandfather Nobusuke Kishi and great-uncle Eisaku Satō but that had been lost to the Democratic Party of Japan in the 2009 Japanese general election.
 Following the 2012 election, Kishi's brother Abe became prime minister.
 Kishi was promoted to Senior Vice Foreign Minister in 2013.

-Kishi became known during this time for his role in promoting the Japan-Taiwan relationship.
+Kishi became known during this time for his role in promoting Japan–Taiwan relations.
 He helped to arrange an historic meeting between Prime Minister Abe and ROC opposition leader Tsai Ing-wen in 2015.
-After Tsai's reelection as president, Kishi met with Tsai in Taiwan in January 2020 and again in July 2020 (when he attended the funeral of President Lee Teng-hui).
+After Tsai's re-election as president, Kishi met with Tsai in Taiwan in January 2020 and again in July 2020 (when he attended the funeral of President Lee Teng-hui).
 In 2019, he publicly advocated for Japan acquiring strike capabilities as a defensive measure against North Korea, stating that Japan should not rely upon the United States for defense.